ben-blazado/CarND-Advanced-Lane-Lines/writeup.md

 ## Lane Pixel Identification and Line Fitting

-A "sliding window" search area, and, when a line was successfully found in a previous frame, a "linear window" was used to gather pixels associated with a lane.
-It used the top down binary image from warp (perspective transformation) stage to identify lane pixels.
+A "sliding window" search area and, when a line was successfully found in a previous frame, a "linear window" was used to gather pixels associated with a lane.
+It used the top down binary image from the warp (perspective transformation) stage to identify lane pixels.

 ### Sliding Window Search Area

-The "sliding window" search area defined a rectagle, `(x1, y1, x2, y2)`, which starts at the base of the image and progressively works up to gather lane pixels within the boundaries of the rectangle.
+The "sliding window" search area defined a rectangle, `(x1, y1, x2, y2)`, which starts at the base of the image and progressively "slides" up the image to gather lane pixels within the boundaries of the rectangle.
 The lane pixels are gathers in separate x and y position arrays `lane_points_x` and `lane_points_`.
-The horizontal (x) position of the rectangle is adjusted to the average x position of all pixels found if a threshold was reached.
-Also, if not enough pixels were found the window is slid in the last direction of found pixels so that it just does not search upwards.
-The sliding stops once it reaches the top.
+The horizontal (x) position of the rectangle is adjusted to the average x position of all pixels found if a threshold number of points was reached.
+Also, if not enough pixels were found the window is slid in the last direction of found pixels so that it just does not slide upwards.
+Rather, it slides in the direction the previous window slid.
+The sliding stops once it reaches the top (when y1 == 0).

 ```
 ###